john-science/mazelib/README.md

 Results: perfect, unbiased

-Like Prim's, it is based a namesake algorithm for finding a Minimal Spanning Tree (MST) over a graph.
+Like Prim's, it is based on a namesake algorithm for finding a Minimal Spanning Tree (MST) over a graph.

 #### Monte Carlo